-The following list gives the conditions under which Pipeline 100/400 cannot determine the routing of an incoming call based on an Ans # or Ans Svc parameter:
+The following list gives the conditions under which Pipeline 100/400 cannot determine the routing of an incoming call based on an Ans # parameter:

-- Ans # does not match the dialed number or Ans # is blank. - Ans Svc does not match the dialed service or Ans Svc is blank. - Multiband Plus cannot determine the number dialed or service either because the WAN access type is not ISDN or the switch has not been set up to provide the called-party-number.
+- Ans # does not match the dialed number or Ans # is blank. - Multiband Plus cannot determine the number dialed or service either because the WAN access type is not ISDN or the switch has not been set up to provide the called-party-number.
 The WAN access type at the calling end has no effect on routing. - The call consists of some or all nailed-up channels, since no number is dialed.